 Our degree courses include meaningful industry-focused research projects as an educational tool, which directly links our research efforts and our educational provision.

-Research at Te Pūkenga NMIT is funded through internal investment, externally secured grants, contracts with industry, and from Performance-based Research Funding (PBRF) provided by the Tertiary Education Commission.
+Research at NMIT is funded through internal investment, externally secured grants, contracts with industry, and Performance-based Research Funding (PBRF) from the Tertiary Education Commission.
 The aim of PBRF is to encourage and reward excellent quality research in the tertiary education sector.
-NMIT participated in the 2018 PBRF round(external link), and will do so again as part of the wider Te Pūkenga network in 2026 with the benefits of both additional research funding and a quality target to strive for.

 Developing staff research capabilities and research portfolio